 The Last Children of Tokyo – ★★★★

-Tawada then sets out her story drawing on geography, politics, and, especially, on linguistics, paying attention to the cultural transformation in the society.
+Tawada then sets out her story, drawing on geography, politics, and, especially, on linguistics, paying attention to the cultural transformation in the society.
 Near-future Japan is once again an isolated country where the young generation is forbidden or discouraged to learn and utter foreign words, especially English words.
-Such words as “jogging” or “a walk” are outdated, and people do not write in katakana anymore.
+Such words as “jogging” or “walk” are outdated, and people do not write in katakana anymore.
 When presenting environmental changes, the story hints at some catastrophe, such as an earthquake, which led to mass contamination.
-Most trees became sick, and there are hardly any wild animals in existence.
+Many trees became sick, and there are hardly any wild animals in existence.
 There is a talk of a cellular destruction ongoing, but the author also knows that to impress and frighten to the maxim, it is essential to keep the danger and its source vague in the story.
 That way, the atmosphere in the story is even more unsettling.

-It is no wonder that the story of such nature should come from Japan where cataclysmic disasters are never too far away from peoples’ minds.
+It is no wonder that the story of such nature should come from Japan where cataclysmic disasters are never too far away from people’s minds.
 The Last Children of Tokyo is actually a very topical story since there are currently many environmental concerns around the world, and the topic of climate change is on the global agenda.
-In that way, the book tries to focus on people’s current fears, and these fears also concern the current global trend of increasing population, especially elderly citizens (the UK example), and of low birth-rates in some countries (the example is Russia).
+In that way, the book tries to focus on people’s current fears, and these fears also concern the current global trend of increasing population, especially elderly citizens (the UK), and of low birth-rates in some countries (Russia).
 The references to electric appliances and bats in the novel may also not be coincidental.
 In Tawada’s story, the government discourages people to have electric appliances in homes because they cause nervous disorders, and this can be compared to the current growing fears surrounding technology which emits electro-magnetic fields and its potential negative impact on human health.
 Bats are referenced in the novel because their milk is preferred over that of cows, but it is also generally known now that bats may hold the key to anti-ageing since these creatures have been found to have age-defying telomeres.

 In other ways, The Last Children of Tokyo is a very Japanese novella with references to tatami mats, dragonflies and octopuses.
 It is unassuming in its potency, and, also, naturally, focuses on memory and everyday objects, such as shoes and bread, to reveal particular insights.
 The only problem with the story is that more plot development is wanted.
-The author delights in descriptions and observations, but the result of this is that the plot is a bit unsatisfying.
+The author delights in descriptions and observations, but the result of this is that the plot does become unsatisfying.
 In that way, The Last Children of Tokyo is more of a contemplative book, rather than the one filled with action or character insights.

 Overall, the novella is an unusual and interesting read.
-It is slightly repetitive in its message and stirs towards an essay-like style of presentation, but the the future it presents, containing all sorts of oddities, is fascinating to contemplate, and the indeterminate nature of the story, style and format is exactly the kind of a thing particular discerning readers will seek out.
+It is slightly repetitive in its message and stirs towards an essay-like style of presentation, but the the future it presents, containing all sorts of oddities, is fascinating to contemplate, and the indeterminate nature of the story, style and format is exactly the kind of a thing discerning readers will seek out.
 Therefore, The Last Children of Tokyo can be misunderstood, but Tawada manages to conjure up a lot in few words, and the story will definitely appeal to those who want something unusual and thought-provoking to read.